SleepWellPupper/RhoMicro.BindSight/README.md

 ### Services

 - responsible for integration of various components and services
-- provides top level integration point into DI via `ServiceCollectionExtensions.AddOptionsDocs(this IServiceCollection)`
+- provides top level integration point into DI via `ServiceCollectionExtensions.AddBindSight(this IServiceCollection)`

 ### Models